ryanpedersen42/auth0-spa-tech-challenge/README.md

 You will also see any lint errors in the console.

 ## Usage
 You can log in with email or password or Google.
-If you log in with email / password, you will receive an email
+If you log in with email / password, you will receive an email to verify.
+You can only order once you have verified.
+You can see if you are verified on your profile page.